kukalajet/off-by/docs/PRD.md

 | **Blindfold** | Maximal sensory deprivation: blank screen, no ambient cues, optional silence.
 Pure internal-clock test. | **P2** |
 | **Pass-and-Play** | Local multiplayer: 2+ players take turns on the same device against a shared target; the app tracks turns and declares a winner.
 No network needed. | **P1** |

 **Target generation:** Classic/Gauntlet draw from a tuned range (proposed 1.00–15.00s; sub-~1s targets are reaction-dominated rather than internal-clock tests, so keep the floor sensible).
-Avoid only "round" targets — odd targets (e.g. 7.30s) are harder, feel fresher, *and* make a pre-set external metronome useless, since the player must still track the fractional remainder internally (§11.3).
-Daily Challenge uses a date-seeded RNG so the value is identical for all players that day.
+Avoid only "round" targets — odd targets (e.g. 7.30s) are harder, feel fresher, *and* make a pre-set external metronome useless, since the player must still track the fractional remainder internally (§11.3). **Classic re-rolls on every round, including Retry** — repeating a value would let players grind one rhythm into muscle memory and trivialize the skill (and the same logic that blunts metronomes in §11.3 applies to self-metronoming via repetition).
+Practice follows the same re-roll rule. **Modes with their own target contract are exempt:** Daily Challenge uses a date-seeded RNG so the value is identical for all players that day; Challenge-a-friend replays the exact shared seed; Pass-and-Play holds one target per game so turns are comparable; Gauntlet's escalation sets its own sequence.

 ---